Introduction to security and authentication

 Authentication comparison

-The following table is an overview of the resources and the functionality available when implementing each type of authentication:
+The following table provides an overview of the functionality available with each type of authentication:

 API key authenticationUser authenticationApp authentication